palantir/palantir-cloudpak/README.md

 *Encryption at rest*:

-- All Foundry Filesystem (blob storage) is secured with application level encryption.
+- All Foundry Filesystems (blob storage) are secured with application level encryption.
 See below for details.
 - Encryption of metadata and other local storage should be provided passively via encrypted storage partitions exposed via configured storage classes in OpenShift.

 *Palantir Foundry Filesystem Encryption*: